Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-sc.rst

 This is the first :ref:`part of a tutorial<voting-dapp>` on smart contract development.
 In this part you will focus on how to write a smart contract in the Rust_ programming language using the |concordium-std| library.

-The `voting smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/voting>` allows for conducting an election with several voting options.
+The `voting smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/voting>`_ allows for conducting an election with several voting options.
 An `end_time` is set when the election is initialized.
 Only accounts are eligible to vote.
 Each account can change its selected voting option as often as it desires until the `end_time` is reached.
 No voting is possible after the `end_time`.

 .. warning::

-   The reader is assumed to have basic knowledge of what a blockchain and smart    contract is, and some experience with Rust_.
+   This contract is not meant for production; it is an example to illustrate how to use the standard library and the tooling Concordium provides.
+There is no claim that the logic of the contract is reasonable or safe.
+Do not use these contracts as-is for anything other then experimenting.

 Preparation
 ===========